durga-04/Trainity/README.md

 # Trainity
-Projects that helped me in gaining knowledge in Data analytics.
+Projects that enhanced my understanding of data analytics.